 SD Vintage Dance Week

-The Ball and afternoon class both take place in our favorite grand ballroom, the Balboa Park Club, a 12,000 sf 1915 ballroom in famous Balboa Park, here in San Diego.
-While clothing of the 19th Century is always appreciated at our events, it is not required.
-However, this is always a formal event, and formal wear is required (no jeans, tennis shoes, mini-skirts, sandals, etc. allowed.)
+The Ball and the afternoon class will both take place in our favorite grand ballroom, the Balboa Park Club, a 12,000 sf 1915 ballroom in famous Balboa Park, here in San Diego.

 Viennese Nights Ball

 | Richard Powers: Musings & Thoughts on Dance|

 Going Out Dancing – How to have more fun; how to let your dance partners have more fun!A few (MUST) ground rules:

 Some dances travel in line-of-direction, like waltz, polka, one-step and foxtrot.
 For these dances...
 1) The fast lane is on the outside.
 Please don't block or slow down the traffic.
 Dance in the fast lane only if you can keep up.... don't be a rock in the rapids!
 2) The slow lane or stationary steps are in the center, the eye of the hurricane.